DevOpsBootcamp/website/source/programming.rst

     Programs aren't very useful unless they can get data from the outside world and return the results they've found.
 I/O is the concept of

     #.
-Getting input from a user, file, or outside world.
+Getting input from a user, a file, or the outside world.
     #.
 Doing something with that data.
     #.
-Outputing a result.
+Outputting a result.

 ::